layerswap/layerswapapp/public/doc/forPartners.md

 ## Centralized exchange or L2/side-chain integration

 If you want Layerswap to integrate your exchange or L2 you can reach out to hi@layerswap.io.
+Prerequisites are:
-Prerequisites for exchange integration are the availability of (free and instant) internal transactions and APIs to fetch deposit/withdrawal history.
-For L2 integrations, only the ability to transfer between accounts.
+- exchange integration: availability of (free and instant) internal transactions and APIs to fetch deposit/withdrawal history
+- L2 integrations: ability to transfer between accounts.

 ---